QCD thermalization: Ab initio approaches and interdisciplinary connections: Ab initio holographic description of strong coupling phenomena

 \subsection{Holography and heavy-ion collisions}

-The preceding sections were concerned with the description of heavy-ion collisions in a weak coupling QCD framework.
-Such frameworks are strictly valid at very small values of the coupling.
-However their applications to realistic scenarios for RHIC and LHC collisions are based on extrapolations to larger couplings.
-It is not clear whether this framework is at valid at these larger couplings without significant qualitative modifications to the dynamics.

-This section will presents what currently constitutes the only approach capable of describing real time phenomena in genuinely strongly coupled (1+3)-dimensional gauge theories in a fully ab initio manner -- holography~\cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj}.
+Sections \ref{sec:hadrons}-\ref{sec:kinetictheory} were concerned with the description of heavy-ion collisions in a weak coupling QCD framework.
+Here we will present what currently constitutes the only approach capable of describing real time phenomena in genuinely strongly coupled (1+3)-dimensional quantum field theories in a fully \emph{ab initio} manner: holography~\cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj}.

-The available description in this case does not make visible use of the gauge field degrees of freedom\footnote{Of course, such description exists when it should, but is \emph{not useful} for solving for the phenomena we are primarily interested in.}.
-It does not contain a quasi-particle limit at high transverse momenta~\footnote{See, however, Ref.~\cite{Fuini:2016qsc}.} in contrast to weak coupling theories in sections \ref{sec:hadrons},~\ref{sec:Glasma} and~\ref{sec:classicalstatistical}, but rather is based on the notion of a correspondence to higher dimensional geometries and their properties.
-These higher dimensional geometries arise as solutions of Einstein's equations with negative cosmological constant and appropriate matter fields.
+The available description in this case does not make visible use of the gauge field degrees of freedom.
+Instead, it is based on the notion of a correspondence to higher dimensional geometries, which arise as solutions of Einstein's equations with a negative cosmological constant and appropriate matter fields.

-Since holography in the sense used in the present review does not apply to QCD due to asymptotic freedom, its primary utility is to indicate how the dynamics of strong coupling processes may behave in heavy-ion collisions.
-The most valuable lessons in holography are therefore those that are universal across many different holographic gauge theories or connect with extrapolations of weakly coupled frameworks.
+The guiding principle for our presentation will be universality.
+We will be interested in phenomena shared across strongly-coupled quantum field theories and seek in them theoretical lessons and phenomenological implications for thermalization in QCD.

-A prime example of a quantity of the former kind is the aforementioned $\upeta/s=1/(4 \, \pi)$ in \emph{all} holographic QFTs as long as they are described by 2-derivative gravity theories.
-One purpose of this article is to review other kinds of universalities that exist in the genuine non-equilibrium regime.
+A prime example of such a quantity is the aforementioned $\upeta/s=1/(4 \, \pi)$ in \emph{all} holographic QFTs, as long as they are described by two-derivative gravity theories.
+One purpose of this review is to examine other kinds of universalities that exist in the genuine non-equilibrium regime.